Union-Square-holiday-market-in-nyc

 Third Avenue Holiday Market

-The Third Avenue Holiday Market (2817 3rd Ave., Bronx) is another excellent choice among holiday markets in NYC.
+The Third Avenue Holiday Market (2817 3rd Ave., Bronx) is another excellent choice among Crhistmas markets in NYC.
 This 10,000 square-foot space promotes local artists, businesses, farmers, and food and beverage purveyors in a festive market setting perfect for strolling and taking in the joy of the season.

 Pick up goods from the South Bronx Farmers Market, some merch from local urban farmers Bronx Chicks, hot sauce from The Bronx Hot Sauce Company, or a bow tie from Twist by Vee.